Grand Teton via Upper Exum

 Preparation

 We planned a one-day push.
-I was in decent condition from the Picnic and my partner was in even better shape.
+I was in good condition from the Picnic and my partner was in even better shape.

 Since Upper Exum is an exposed 5.5, we planned to use ropes.
-From prep before the Picnic, I knew the rappeling basics and had a small climbing kit.
-But, I hadn't done any lead climbing.
-It would be my first alpine climb with protection.
+I knew the rappelling basics and had a small climbing kit, but Upper Exum would be my first alpine climb using ropes to protect against falls.

 Research

 I read some articles and watched YouTube videos on trad climbing to get oriented.
-Trad, or traditional, climbing involves carrying and placing your own protection (e.g., cams and nuts).
-On sport routes, by contrast, climbers use permanent anchors bolted into the rock.
+Trad, or traditional, climbing involves carrying and placing your own protection (e.g., cams and nuts), then clipping the rope in with quickdraws.
+By contrast, on sport routes climbers clip ropes into permanent anchors like bolts in the rock face, also via quickdraws.

-To trad climb safely, you need to understand rope systems and gear placement.
-That knowledge that takes time to build.
-Aside from some top roping at the Driggs rock gym and knot practice before Owen Spalding, I was inexperienced.
-So, I'd rely on my partner's judgement for systems and gear placement.
+To safely trad climb, you need to understand rope systems and gear placement.
+My climbing experience was limited to top roping at the Driggs rock gym and knot practice before Owen Spalding.
+So I planned to rely on my partner's judgement for systems / gear placement, and use Upper Exum as a learning experience.

-In terms of the route, Wyoming Whiskey came to the rescue again with their Upper Exum guide.
-My partner had experience on the route and I knew the approach, so I didn't research as obsessively as I did for my Owen Spalding solo in August.
+For the route, Wyoming Whiskey came to the rescue (again) with their Upper Exum guide.
+My partner had experience on the route and I knew the approach.
+So research was less extensively than for my Owen Spalding solo in August.

 Wyoming Whiskey's overview of Upper Exum: